electron/electron/docs/styleguide.md

 * `animate` Boolean (optional) _macOS_ _Windows_
 ```

-For any argument with `Array` type, it must be classified what elements the
+`Array` type arguments must be classified what elements the array may include in
-array may include in the description below.
+the description below.

-For any argument with `Function` type, the description should make it clear how
+The description for `Function` type arguments should make it clear how it may be
-it may be called and list the types of the arguments that will be passed to it.
+called and list the types of the parameters that will be passed to it.

 ### Events